MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `B) Export the records from the database as an Avro file.
 Copy the file onto a Transfer Appliance and send it to Google, and then load the Avro file into BigQuery using the BigQuery web UI in the GCP Console.`

-**Quick reason:** Export the records from the database as an Avro file.
-Copy the file onto a Transfer Appliance and send it to Google, and then load the Avro file into BigQuery using th...

 <details>
 <summary>Full explanation</summary>